martafonekVOLE/RUST_P2P_Filesystem/README.md

 Since we only have a little over two months for this project, a 3-week sprint cycle should be adopted.
 This means that we will have 3 weeks to complete the tasks outlined above.
 After that, two more milestones will be created, each with their own 3-week sprint cycle - in the optimal case :D...

+---

+---

+# Milestone 2 :

+## Goals outline for MS2

+- Implement TCP data transfer
+- Have a complete and tested communication interface with implement the `STORE` and `FIND_VALUE` messages.
+- Implement a custom family of `STORE` messages.
+- Setup active and passive data managers.
+- Introduce file sharding.
+- Introduce file shard encryption.
+- Follow the suggested communication outline

+## Time plan and organization
+An online meeting should be held twice a week to discuss the progress and the next steps.

+Since we only have a little over two weeks for this project, we have set an internal deadline to **February 7th**.